whyrusleeping/gx-go/README.md

 ```

 ## NOTE:
-It is highly recommended that you set your `GOPATH` to a temporary directory when running this command.
+It is highly recommended that you set your `GOPATH` to a temporary directory when running import.
 This ensures that your current go packages are not affected, and also that fresh versions of
 the packages in question are pulled down.